kdotzlaw/kdotzlaw.github.io/README.md

 clone a seperate repository are less likely to contribute to the project.
 Etter also explains in _Modern Technical Writing_ that storing code and documentation together allows them to stay in sync.
 #### Instructions
 1. Create a new repository
  a.
 Create the repository by clicking the **+** button.
  b.
 Name your repository **<GitHub_Username>.github.io**.
  c.
 Publish your repository.
-You have now created a repository for your website and added GitHub Pages.
+You have now created a repository for your website.
 You have also learned about the importance of version control, another of Andrew Etter's key principles.
 2. Add GitHub Pages
  a.
 Go to **settings**.
  b.
 Click **Pages** in the **Code and Automation** section.
  c.
 Select the branch to add GitHub Pages to.
-	* For our purposes, the main branch is fine.
+For our purposes, the main branch is fine.
  d.
 Save your changes.
 3. Wait for GitHub Pages to finish building.
 You have now added GitHub Pages to your repository.
 You have also learned about Etter's principle of version control.
 ### Host Your Resume